Charles R. Schwab: Expansion

+In 1984, the firm innovated with the Mutual Funds Marketplace, which gave customers a choice of 140 no-load funds.
+It expanded to 500 no-load funds by 1992.

+By 1995 the company was by far the largest discount broker, with revenue of $1.4 billion and $200 billion in total assets managed.
+By 1996 there were 3.6 million active accounts.

+Schwab always stressed cutting-edge technology, and pioneered computerization to replace paperwork.
+The emergence of the World Wide Web in the mid-1990s posed a new threat with new startups trying to exploit their software.
+Schwab responded in 1996 by becoming the first major financial services firm to sell online listed and over-the-counter stocks, as well as mutual funds and bonds.
+The startups charged $36 a trade, and Schwab charged $39 per Internet trade, compared to $160 charged by traditional brokerages using the old technology.
+In 2000, Schwab introduced mobile/wireless trading with its PocketBroker mobile app that functioned on RIM (BlackBerry), Palm, Windows CE, and WAP-enabled phones, with deployments in the US, UK, and Hong Kong.

 David S. Pottruck, who had spent the majority of his 20 years at the brokerage as Schwab's right-hand man, shared the CEO title with Schwab from 1998 to 2003.
 In May 2003, Schwab stepped down, and gave Pottruck sole control as CEO.
 Just a year later, on July 24, 2004, the company's board fired Pottruck, replacing him with Schwab.
 News of Pottruck's removal came as the firm had announced that overall profit had dropped 10 percent, to $113 million, for the second quarter, driven largely by a 26 percent decline in revenue from customer stock trading.
 After coming back into control, Schwab conceded that the company had "lost touch with our heritage", and quickly refocused the business on providing financial advice to individual investors.
 He also rolled back Pottruck's fee hikes.
 The company rebounded, and earnings began to turn around in 2005, as did the stock.

-Schwab always stressed cutting-edge technology, and pioneered computerization to replace paperwork.
-The emergence of the World Wide Web in the mid-1990s posed a new threat with new startups trying to exploit their software.
-Schwab responded in 1996 by becoming the first major financial services firm to sell online listed and over-the-counter stocks, as well as mutual funds and bonds.
-The startups charged $36 a trade, and Schwab charged $39 per Internet trade, compared to $160 charged by traditional brokerages using the old technology.
-In 1984, the firm innovated with the Mutual Funds Marketplace, which gave customers a choice of 140 no-load funds.
-It expanded to 500 no-load funds by 1992.
-In 2000, Schwab introduced mobile/wireless trading with its PocketBroker mobile app that functioned on RIM (BlackBerry), Palm, Windows CE, and WAP-enabled phones, with deployments in the US, UK, and Hong Kong.
 Schwab also introduced Charles Schwab Bank, N.A., a federally chartered intrastate retail bank headquartered in Reno, Nevada.
 The application for the bank was approved in February 2003 by the Office of the Comptroller of the Currency.

 Personal life

-Schwab has been married twice.
-He has three children from his first marriage to Susan Cotter: Charles Jr. (known as "Sandy"), Carrie, and Virginia.
-Charles and Susan Schwab later divorced; she is not to be confused with Susan Carol Schwab, an American politician who served under President George W. Bush as United States Trade Representative.
-This particular Susan Carol Schwab is of no relation to the family of Charles R. Schwab.